dagiteferi/brent-price-change-analysis/docs/data_analysis_workflow.md

 - Present insights through:
   - **Interactive Dashboard (Flask + React)** to visualize trends and predictions.
   - **Blog Report** summarizing key findings, making it accessible to both technical and non-technical audiences.

+  # 📊 Understanding the Model and Data

+To effectively analyze Brent oil prices, I will use various time series models and understand how the data is generated.
+This section outlines the approach I will take.

+---

+## 📚 1.
+Reviewing Key References
+Before implementing any models, I will:
+- Read **research papers and books** on time series forecasting.

+---

+## 🔢 2.
+Choosing Suitable Models for Time Series Analysis

+I will use the following models to analyze oil price fluctuations:

+### 🔹 ARIMA (AutoRegressive Integrated Moving Average)
+- **Why?** ARIMA is useful for forecasting price trends based on historical patterns.
+- **How?** I will fit an ARIMA model and evaluate its ability to predict price movements.

+### 🔹 GARCH (Generalized Autoregressive Conditional Heteroskedasticity)
+- **Why?** Oil prices exhibit volatility, and GARCH models this volatility effectively.
+- **How?** I will use GARCH to measure and predict price fluctuations over time.

+### 🔹 Bayesian Change Point Detection
+- **Why?** This method helps identify significant shifts in price trends due to external events.
+- **How?** I will implement Bayesian models using PyMC3 to detect these change points.

+---

+## 🔍 3.
+Understanding How These Models Represent Data

+Brent oil prices are influenced by factors like **supply-demand dynamics, OPEC decisions, global crises, and market speculation**.
+To model these factors:
+- **ARIMA will help capture price trends and seasonality.**
+- **GARCH will analyze price volatility.**
+- **Bayesian methods will detect structural breaks in price movements.**

+📌 **Example:** If OPEC announces a production cut, prices may **rise sharply**.
+I will use change point detection methods to identify these significant shifts in price behavior.

+---

+## ✅ 4.
+Expected Outputs & Limitations

+### 📊 Expected Outputs
+By applying these models, I aim to:
+- Forecast **future Brent oil prices** based on historical data.
+- Identify **key change points** in price movements.
+- Assess **volatility levels** to understand market risk.

+### ⚠️ Limitations to Consider
+- **ARIMA assumes stationarity**, but oil prices are affected by unexpected global events.
+- **GARCH models price volatility**, but requires careful parameter tuning.
+- **Change point detection methods depend on assumptions** that might not always hold.
+- **Macroeconomic and political factors are unpredictable**, impacting the accuracy of forecasts.

+---